birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 --- abstract

-Cryptographic domain validation procedures leverage authenticated communication channels to ensure resilience against attacks by both on-path and off-path network attackers which may be located between the CA and the network resources related to the domain contained in the certificate.
+Cryptographic domain validation procedures leverage authenticated communication channels to ensure resilience against attacks by both on-path and off-path network adversaries which may be located between the CA and the network resources related to the domain contained in the certificate.
 Domain owners can leverage "security" Property Tags specified in CAA records (defined in {{RFC8659}}) with the critical flag set, to ensure that CAs perform cryptographic domain validation during their issuance procedure, hence defending against global man-in-the-middle adversaries.
 This document defines the syntax of the CAA security Property as well as acceptable means for cryptographic domain validation procedures.